The difference between philosophy and concept of policy Pls quick response

 From India, Bangalore

+Hi!
 I agree with this point of view.
-The mission & vision of a company should be able to state its core philosophy clearly.
-And from them, all policies must be developed consistently.
+The mission and vision of a company should clearly state its core philosophy.
+From them, all policies must be developed consistently.

-"Every organisation, whether commercial or non-commercial or political needs to have a philosophy.
-The organisation’s policies are based on philosophy.
+"Every organization, whether commercial, non-commercial, or political, needs to have a philosophy.
+The organization’s policies are based on this philosophy.

-An organisation’s philosophy drives the organisation’s culture.
-Orientation of the action or decisions by the top management is based on the organisation’s philosophy.
-The organisation’s culture sums up the decisions or actions by the top leadership or the managers.
+An organization’s philosophy drives its culture.
+The orientation of actions or decisions by top management is based on the organization’s philosophy.
+The organization’s culture sums up the decisions or actions by the top leadership or managers.

-In contrast, policies are the guidelines on the execution of the work.
-To carry out the work some amount of delegation is necessary.
-The process delegation is achieved by the policies.
-Through policies, the top leadership guides the subordinates when to do, what to do, how to do, how much to do, who will do and what will happen if the work is not done.
-Policies need not be specific to the individual but these are for the entire organisation or the department or employees cutting across the departments/hierarchy.
+In contrast, policies are the guidelines for executing work.
+To carry out the work, some amount of delegation is necessary.
+This delegation process is achieved through policies.
+Through policies, the top leadership guides subordinates on when to do, what to do, how to do, how much to do, who will do it, and what will happen if the work is not done.
+Policies need not be specific to individuals but are for the entire organization, department, or employees across departments or hierarchies.

-To sum up, the organisation’s philosophy has a far wider scope.
-Before execution, the top leadership is expected to contemplate whether the proposed action or decision fits within the purview of the organisation’s philosophy.
-A few organisations appoint whistleblowers so that they bring to the notice deviations from the organisation’s philosophy."
+To sum up, an organization’s philosophy has a far wider scope.
+Before execution, top leadership is expected to contemplate whether the proposed action or decision fits within the purview of the organization’s philosophy.
+A few organizations appoint whistleblowers to bring deviations from the organization’s philosophy to notice."

 From Philippines, Parañaque